-"Winter is a good time of year to incorporate vitamin A products into your skincare routine as there is little ultraviolet radiation [or UV] around in northern Europe during this time," says Dr Mahto.
-The dermatologist explains that the risk of burning or experiencing pigmentation (which can be side effects of using retinol in the spring or summer, when UV is stronger) is actually relatively low if you live in the UK.
+"Winter is a good time of year to incorporate vitamin A products into your skincare routine as there is less ultraviolet radiation [or UV] during this time," says Dr Mahto.
 At least there's one small advantage of freezing cold weather and darker afternoons...

 Dr Mahto mentions that as skin tends to be drier in the winter months for many people, reducing the strength of some active agents like retinol might be beneficial.
 In other words, don't reach for the highest percentage.
 If you're dipping your toe into retinol skincare, Dr Mahto suggests starting at a low percentage and rates the SkinCeuticals range.
-Try the Retinol 0.3% Cream, £65, two or three nights a week.
-If you're on a budget, pick up the R29-approved Versed Press Restart Gentle Retinol Serum, £20, or Glossier's Universal Pro-Retinol, £30, which is thicker in texture and better suited to skin that's on the dry side in winter.
+Try the Retinol 0.3% Cream, $97, two or three nights a week.
+If you're on a budget, pick up the R29-approved Versed Press Restart Gentle Retinol Serum, $32.

 Once your skin starts to build up a tolerance to the ingredient, you could look at increasing the percentage.
 It also pays to wear SPF during the daytime while using retinol to protect those new skin cells against the environment and to invest in a nourishing lip balm.
-Dr Mahto likes Laneige Lip Sleeping Mask, £19.
+Dr Mahto likes Laneige Lip Sleeping Mask, $28.
+Bonus points if said lip balm also contains SPF.

 While Dr Mahto loves using retinol in the colder months, there's one product she'd ditch from her own routine at this time.
 "I am personally not a big fan of face oils," she said.
 Skin tends to get a lot drier in the cold and you could risk doing more harm than good by slotting face oils into your skincare routine.
 "I think they risk blocking pores and the formation of small bumps under the skin known as comedones," which make skin appear bumpy and uneven in texture.